Jonorana (Carabaya-Melgar)

+Jonorana (right) and Sachapata (left) from the east.

 Jonorana (possibly from Aymara for a variety of potato of the qhini group) is a 5553 m mountain in the Vilcanota mountain range in the Andes of Peru.
 It is situated in the Puno Region, Carabaya Province, Corani District, and in the Melgar Province, Nuñoa District.
-Jonorana lies east of Jatuncucho and southeast of Jampatune and Pomanota.
+Jonorana lies east of Jatuncucho, southeast of Jampatune and Pomanota, and northwest of Conatira.
+Jonorana is glaciated and is likely the highest peak in the southern Vilcanota range, i.e. the part south of the Quelccaya ice cap.
+The first reported ascent was done on Aug 11 2026 by a team composed of Ulli Bayer (USA) and Jackie and Andrew Thorburn (USA), led by John Biggar (of Andes.org.uk).